sonja-ng/art_wrap/README.md

 # Summary:

-In Art Wrap, you are an art handler in a chaotic gallery who must pack artworks last-minute so they can be shipped out just in time for the next big show.
+Art Wrap is a matching game where you play as an intern in a chaotic gallery and must wrap artworks with the right packaging so they can be shipped out just in time for the next big show.

 # Functionality & MVPs: